 Bring the kids, friends, a picnic, and a blanket!
-Sponsored by Wake Forest ARTS and the Town of Wake Forest, the Six Sundays in Spring concert series will be held in 2014 on consecutive Sundays from April 27 through June 1.
+Sponsored by Wake Forest ARTS and the Town of Wake Forest, and United Arts Council of Raleigh and Wake County, the Six Sundays in Spring concert series will be held in 2014 on consecutive Sundays from April 27 through June 1.
 These free concerts are held at E. Carroll Joyner Park Amphitheater at 701 Harris Rd. in Wake Forest, getting underway at 5 pm in 2014.
 The music will be starting at 5 pm and ending at 7 pm but come early and stay late!
 Come join your friends and neighbors and make this year’s Six Sundays in Spring your best Sundays of the year!

 Food and refreshments will be available at Joyner park during the concerts.
 We strive to have a number of food vendors with varied offerings at our Six Sundays concert series, so that everyone can find something they like to eat or drink.
 We’ve listed below some of our vendors for this season’s concerts, along with their offerings.
 This year our vendors will be the VFW food trailer, the Lemon Tree, Sweet Traditions by LeAne (cupcakes) and Lumpy’s Ice Cream!